 Build Custom AI Workflows or Buy Off-the-Shelf for Hotels?

-Custom AI automation is better for core hospitality workflows that directly impact guest experience and revenue.
-Off-the-shelf solutions work for standard, non-critical back-office tasks like scheduling or payroll.
+Custom AI automation is better for core property management workflows that directly impact tenant experience, operational efficiency, and financial oversight.
+Off-the-shelf solutions typically work for standard, non-critical back-office tasks like basic HR or generic communication.

-The complexity of building custom AI for hospitality depends heavily on integrations with your Property Management System (PMS) and the range of guest interactions you aim to automate.
-For example, a modern PMS with a well-documented API, such as Mews, would simplify the integration compared to a legacy on-premise system lacking an API.
-Syntora would assess your existing infrastructure to define the project scope and integration strategy.
+The complexity of building custom AI for property management depends heavily on integrations with your Property Management System (PMS), such as RealPage, Yardi, or AppFolio, and the specific operational areas (like tenant applications, maintenance triage, or financial reporting) you aim to automate.
+Syntora would assess your existing infrastructure, data sources (e.g., rent rolls, pay stubs), and specific operational bottlenecks to define project scope and an appropriate integration strategy.

 What Problem Does This Solve?